 Raspberry Crumble Bars

+At this point all that’s left to do is bake for about 40 minutes and that’s it!
 The end result makes for a super easy, crumbly oat crust with a sweet and tart raspberry filling.
-What more could you want?

-Don’t forget to #asaucykitchen on instagram if you try these raspberry crumb bars!
+Don’t forget to #asaucykitchen on instagram if you try these raspberry crumble bars!
 We love to see what you make with it!
 You can also post your pictures to my facebook page!

 - 2 teaspoons cornstarch